michaelmob/django-semanticui-forms/README.md

 use are passed onto each field.

 It is possible to exclude fields from `render_form` using the `exclude` parameter.
-Fields to be excluded should be separated by comments.
+Fields to be excluded should be separated by commas.
 ```html
 {% render_form my_form exclude='field1,field3' %}
 ```